tranchikhang/MedievalWar/README.md

         1. Detect player unit in range, then move next to them
         2. [Aggressiveness level](https://github.com/tranchikhang/MedievalWar/issues/4)
         3. Decision making (to attack or not etc)
-    7. Map objectives - Not implemented
+    7. Map objectives
+        1. Define objectives
+        2. Check if objectives are completed then end chapter
 2. Character
     1. Classes
     2. Character data